-Advancing the Bioeconomy in the Baltic Sea: the Blue Platform Project
+Advancing the Bioeconomy in the Baltic Sea: Blue Platform

 The blue bioeconomy covers activities that are based on the sustainable use of renewable aquatic resources, such as aquaculture, mussel and algae farming or marine biotechnology.
 Such activities are crucial to achieving blue growth, which meaning that maritime sectors are both environmentally and economically sustainable.
 Luckily, many actors across the Baltic Sea region are already very active in these sectors, and a wealth of past and on-going blue bioeconomy projects and products is available.